 In your screen you will see different messages.
 Warnings are related to the ends of your molecule and are normal.
-Your system should have 1231 atoms and 631
+Your system should have 1231 atoms and 631 with guessed coordinates.

 9 Type exit in the Terminal to exit VMD.